• About me

 05 Sunday Jul 2020

-Posted by Amod Lele in External Goods, Greek and Roman Tradition, Mahāyāna, Metaphilosophy, Patient Endurance, Pleasure, Serenity, Stoicism
+Posted by Amod Lele in External Goods, Greek and Roman Tradition, Mahāyāna, Metaphilosophy, Patient Endurance, Play, Pleasure, Serenity, Stoicism

 ≈ Comments Off on The consolations and pleasures of philosophy